 The Retail Node Installer also enables development teams and business units to accelerate their velocity by focusing their resources on rapid development and validation of use cases, without wasting time on tedious, manual software installs to set up and replicate environments.

 Retail Workload Orchestrator is a ZeroConfig Technology that enables edge devices to scale like Lego* blocks.
 It is the set of open source services used to enable autonomous horizontally scaling of edge devices services to support Workload Orchestration.
 As application workloads demand more resources, you can add Intel x86 hardware as building blocks to the infrastructure.
 Simply plug a machine into the network and walk away; the new system will auto configure itself, join the cluster and become an available resource for the application workloads.
 This ZeroConfig architecture can provide high availability, distributed workloads, workload affinity to specific hardware, upgrade hardware with 24/7 uptime, and more.
-The ZeroConfig architecture can simultaneously run Linux, Windows*, and Android* applications across a heterogeneous infrastructure on Intel x86 Architecture from Celeron® to Intel® Xeon® processors in the same compute environment.
+The ZeroConfig architecture can simultaneously run Linux, Windows*, and Android* applications across a heterogeneous infrastructure on Intel x86 Architecture from Celeron® processors to Intel® Xeon® processors in the same compute environment.

 Key Points of RWO: